-There are a dozens and dozens of French recipes, including some classics:
+There are dozens and dozens of French recipes, including some classics:

 lapin à la moutarde: rabbit coated in mustard and baked; the mustard and juices in the pan are then mixed with white wine and cream to make a sauce.
 Often served with pasta

-lapin coquibus: marinated in white wine, then browned with blanched bacon and pearl onions (grelots,). then cooked in stock with new potatoes
+lapin coquibus: marinated in white wine, then browned with blanched bacon and pearl onions (grelots) and cooked in stock with new potatoes

 Image by Roland zh